tetrau/westgate/README.md

       "host": "127.0.0.1",
       "port": 8080
     }
-  ]
+  ],
+  "timeout": 15
 }
 ```
 It's pretty self-explanatory, `bind` sets which interface and port should
 WestGate listen on. `default` is the default server all unmatched and invalid
 connection will goto.
-And `forward` lists all routing rules.
+And `forward` lists all routing rules. `timeout` is an
+optional argument, when WestGate could not receive the entire HTTP header of
+the first HTTP request of the incoming connection in `timeout` seconds, WestGate
+will forward the incoming connection to the default target server.
+The default
+value of `timeout` is 15.

 **Step2:** Start WestGate